FatimahSul/IoT/README.md

 ### Database
 <img src="Task3/db.png" width="400" >
 <br />
 I faced some issues connecting the sensor in Wokwi to my database since I am using a local server.
-So I used a code to generate data that I can reach... more details here >
+So I used a code to generate accessible data... more details here >

 ## Implemented using 🛠️:
 * HTML, PHP